AresValley/Artemis-DB/static/301/description.md

-Monitor-2 is a Russian 3u Cubesat used for cosmic flare observation.
-It is most likely only active when above Russia.
+MODAT is a 7-tone Automatic Number Identification (ANI) status system used by handheld radios.
+It provides unit ID and emergency statuses to receiving radio sets when transmitted.